varlackc/CrackingTheCodingInterview/DataStructures/1 ArraysStrings/1_2/LeeMe.md

 ## Description
 In order to solve the given problem we will first describe some of the assumptions that will be made.

-Check Permutation: Given two strings, write a method to decide if one is a permutation of the other.

 # Solution